Hurricane Preparedness Week: A 5-Day Breakdown for Business Readiness

 Preparing your business for a hurricane may sound like a lot of work, but it really isn’t.
 Especially when you divide the key tasks into bite-size chunks across a week or two.
 If you already have an Emergency Action Plan (EAP) or Disaster Recovery Plan (DRP), you will simply need to make updates and refresh supplies.
 If this is your first time preparing your business for a hurricane, Interstate’s Jump Start Disaster Recovery Plan template is a helpful resource for capturing key information.

-Here are some essential steps to planning for your business that build off the recommendations that the NOAA provides to families.6
+Here are some essential steps to planning for your business that builds off the recommendations that the NOAA provides to families.6

 Day 1: Research